 Patients will regularly ask us if they are candidates for laser spine surgery, with the impression that a procedure involving "laser surgery" uses the most up to date technology available.
-In reality, however, significant advances have been made that improve on the many limitations inherent in laser spine surgery.
-Minimally invasive spinal microsurgery utilizing an advanced, high technology operating microscope and retractors or tubes which limit soft tissue trauma during surgical exposure now represents the highest tech spinal surgery available.
+In reality, however, minimally invasive spinal microsurgery (utilizing an advanced, high technology operating microscope and retractors or tubes which limit soft tissue trauma during surgical exposure) now represents the highest tech spinal surgery available.

 Laser Spine Surgery has many limitations.
 The anatomy and the surgical procedure are observed through an endoscope which provides only two dimensional visualization - there is no depth perception.
 The limited depth perception is not a major impediment when an endoscope is used in a joint such as the knee for an arthroscopy, nor the abdomen such as for laparoscopy.
 In the spine, however, it is not desirable to abut the scope against sensitive and easily damaged structures such as the nerves or spinal cord for lack of 3-D depth perception.
 The lack of depth perception also provides a challenge when targeting the laser used in laser spine surgery.
 Burning a hole in the dura, resulting in a difficult to repair spinal fluid leakage and severe spinal headaches can be the result.
 In addition, laser surgery works best against soft tissues but is a poor instrument for removing the bone spurs that are often a significant component in an older patient's nerve compression in spinal stenosis.